jasekiw/run-scrip-os-bug-example/README.md

 ```

+Look at the package.json to see how it is set up.

 It is basing the npm script off of the install and not the prepare command that it was put under.